digma-ai/otel-go-instrumentation/README.md

 First, you need to have a Digma backend up and running.
 You can follow the instructions in the [Digma project repository](https://github.com/digma-ai/digma) to quickly get set up using Docker.

-You can use a standard OTLP exporter to the Digma collector for local deployments:
+You can use a standard OTLP exporter for local deployments:

 ```go
 import (